athsb009/fuzzie-automation/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

-## 🆘 Support

-For support, please open an issue on GitHub or contact the development team.

 ---

-Built with ❤️ using Next.js, React, and TypeScript
+Built with ❤️ using Next.js, React, and TypeScript by Atharva Bibave